What is a Food Hygiene Certificate?05/05/2021

-You may have wondered, "What do I need a food handler's card for?
-There is a lot of doubt and confusion about this, so we'll try to clear up any doubts you may have about it.
+You may have wondered, "What do I need a food hygiene certification for?
+There is a lot of doubt and confusion about this, so we'll try to clear up any questions you may have about it.

-What is the food handler card and what is it for?
+What is the food hygiene certification and what is it for?

 This certificate entitles a person to handle food safely both for himself and for the persons who will be consuming the food.
 They are required by law to take such a course in food handling, either from the company for which they work or from private training academies or public bodies.
 In the event of poisoning, inspection or other problems, the health authorities will most likely require that company personnel have received such training and demonstrate this through some form of certification.
 If they do not have it, the company is exposed to possible fines and heavy penalties.

-What is the purpose of the high-risk food handler card?
+What is the purpose of the Level 2 (high risk) food hygiene certificate?

 Training in high-risk food handling is especially targeted at people who are going to handle food directly.
 It is now common practice for training companies to offer comprehensive courses covering 'high-risk food handling'.